-Here are the top 25 insurance lead generation ideas from the pros.
+Here are 23 of the top insurance lead generation ideas from the pros:

 Chris Abrams, Founder, Abrams Insurance Solutions